jonwiseman/LFJ/README.md

 `@LFJ query_user [ALL|DISPLAY_NAME]`

-**Updating a User's Information**
+**Setting a User's Email**
-In its current form, this command can only be used to update a user's email.
+This command can be used to update a user's email.
 Please note that only an admin can update a user's information.
 The syntax for this command is as follows:

-`@LFJ update_user DISPLAY_NAME EMAIL`
+`@LFJ set_email DISPLAY_NAME EMAIL`

 DISPLAY_NAME: Discord display name of the user whose email will be updated
 EMAIL: new email for the user

+**Setting a User's Admin Status**
+This command can be used to update a user's admin status.
+Please not that only an admin can update another user's admin status.
+The syntax for this command is as follows:

+`@LFJ set_admin DISPLAY_NAME [TRUE|FALSE]`